Environment Setup

 Download

 1. First, you need to install docker on your computer.
-Go to the docker download page for help.
+Go to the docker download pagearrow-up-right for help.

 2. Then pull the docker image and run it.
 Just type the command below into your favorite shell (you can run docker run --help to find out what this command means in detail):